camkidman/nuvi_project/README.md

 1. The saved "urls" redis set can be deleted between each run if we're confident the data sets will have entirely different articles-- this will save memory on the redis server
 2. The logging device could stand to be something other than `STDOUT`
 3. I'm not too familiar with redis passwords and auth, so I'm sure there can be more done in the validation section
+4. Instead of a ruby script this could've been a rails app for someone to paste the URL into, authentication, etc. We could really get crazy with the cheese-whiz depending on what's needed for the project, but any dev should be able to run this

 ### Follow-up